 - Market share,

-- Product branding and quality
+- Product branding and quality,

-- Materials or input costs and
+- Materials and costs, and

 - Customers’ perceived product value and fair price.

-4Ps Of Marketing Mix: Place
+► 4Ps of the Marketing Mix: Place

 Place makes your product accessible to potential buyers and their purchase influencers.
-Today, location includes retail, digital, phone, chat, fax and multi-channel options.
+Today, location includes retail, digital, phone, chat, voice, fax and multi-channel options.

-4Ps Of Marketing Mix: Promotion
+► 4Ps of the Marketing Mix: Promotion

 As part of the Marketing Mix, promotion consists of content, communications and messaging that persuades your audience including buyers and purchase influencers to purchase your product or service.